meet-projects/Y1-Summer-Labs/4.2 Day 4, Afternoon, Conditionals/README.md

     - If the **number of donuts** is *greater* than **zero**, then this function should **print** `"Get back on your diet!"`
     - Otherwise it should **print** `"Good job, Homer!"`

     Homer's diet has been going well and we're going to cut him some slack.
 2. Write a new function called `less_donuts` that takes in a **number of donuts** as an argument
     - The function should tell Homer `"good job"` when he eats **less than *3 donuts***
     - And to `"slow down"` if he's eaten **exactly 3 donuts**
     - And "`get back on your diet"` if he eats **more than 3 donuts**.

     We've decided to give Homer a little more control over his diet.
 3. Write a function called `some_donuts` that takes in **two arguments**, the **number of donuts** he has eaten, and a **maximum donut intake**.
     - This method should tell Homer `"good job"` if he eats **less than half his maximum intake**
     - And `"get back on your diet"` when he **exceeds his maximum intake**.

 ### 2) GO HOME!, Unless...

+Remember the **"GO HOME"** function from before?
+1. Write a new function called `goHome_unless`, it should take 1 argument - `name`.

+2. Make it so the function prints `"[name], Go home!"`, unless the name is `"homer"`, he is allowed to stay!

+3. Does it work if you put in these strings as the `name` argument?
+    - `"homer"`
+    - `"Homer"`
+    - `"hoMEr"`

+4. If it doesn't take the previous strings, update and fix your function so it accepts the name `"homer"` in any way written!

 ### 3) Daily Routine